Giants beat Rockies 4-1 for first series sweep this year

 SAN FRANCISCO -- Heliot Ramos hit his second big league home run and the San Francisco Giants beat the Colorado Rockies 4-1 on Sunday for their first series sweep this season.

-Hicks (4-1) allowed one run and three hits over five innings with no walks as the Giants stretched their winning streak to a season-high four.
+Jordan Hicks (4-1) overcame a decrease in his velocity, allowing one run and three hits over five innings with no walks as the Giants stretched their winning streak to a season-high four.

+Hicks' sinker averaged 91.4 mph, down from 95.3 mph this season coming in.

+"Overall, I feel like I got stronger as we went," Hicks said.
+"But just a little before the game, had my normal meal and water, and just kind of threw it up and then didn't really have time to get it back in me.
+So I was just snacking throughout the innings.
+Overall, I felt pretty good, strong as the game progressed."

 Sean Hjelle, Luke Jackson, Taylor Rogers and Camilo Doval each pitched a hitless inning to complete a three-hitter.
 Doval struck out Jake Cave for the final out and remained perfect in eight save chances.